 Whales are warm-blooded mammals, meaning that they breathe air and produce offspring and milk just like other mammals.
 The blue whale takes out the prize again, this time for having the largest mammary glands on Earth – each is about 1.5m long!

 Whales love New Zealand

 There are more than 40 species of whales roaming our oceans today.
 Almost half of the world’s whale and dolphin species can be found in New Zealand, which makes it a great place to keep your eyes peeled whenever you are on the coast.

 Whales in Maori Legend

-Whales are special, and can evoke a feeling in us that is similar to the one you get when you look at the stars.
+Whales are special and can evoke a feeling in us that is similar to the one you get when you look at the stars.
 It comes as no surprise then, to discover that whales were considered supernatural guardians to the Maori on their voyages across the pacific.
 Some tribes see whales as the descendants of Tangaroa, the god of the ocean.
 Whales possess a tapu (sacred) significance to Maori as both supernatural beings and as harbingers of personal change and spiritual growth.

 Where to see them

 If you’re in the South Island and want to see these amazing animals, head to Kaikoura, the whale watching mecca of New Zealand.
 Soar above the ocean with ‘Wings Over Whales’ and get a true appreciation for the size and beauty of these magnificent creatures.
-Our high-winged aircraft will allow you the comfort of a unique whale watching experience from your very own window seat with optimal and unobstructed viewing.
+Their high-winged aircraft will allow you the comfort of a unique whale watching experience from your very own window seat with optimal and unobstructed viewing.